Keith Olbermann

-Keith Theodore Olbermann (born January 27, 1959) is an American sports and political commentator and writer.
+Keith Theodore Olbermann (born January 27, 1959) is an American sports and liberal political commentator and writer.
 Olbermann spent the first 20 years of his career in sports journalism.
 He was a sports correspondent for CNN and for local TV and radio stations in the 1980s, winning the Best Sportscaster award from the California Associated Press three times.
 He co-hosted ESPN's SportsCenter from 1992 to 1997.
 From 1998 to 2001, he was a producer and anchor for Fox Sports Net and a host for Fox Sports' coverage of Major League Baseball.

 From March 2003 to January 2011, Olbermann hosted the weeknight political commentary program Countdown with Keith Olbermann on MSNBC.
 He received attention for his pointed criticism of American conservative and right-wing politicians and public figures.
-Although he has frequently been described as a "liberal", he has often rejected being labelled politically, stating, "I'm not a liberal.
-I'm an American."

 From 2011 to March 30, 2012, Olbermann was the chief news officer of the Current TV network and the host of a Current TV program also called Countdown with Keith Olbermann.
 From July 2013 until July 2015 he hosted a late-afternoon show on ESPN2 and TSN2 called Olbermann, as well as TBS's Major League Baseball postseason coverage.
 From September 2016 until November 2017, he hosted a web series for GQ, titled The Closer with Keith Olbermann, covering the 2016 U.S. presidential election, later renamed The Resistance with Keith Olbermann after the victory of Donald Trump.

 In January 2018, Olbermann returned to ESPN's SportsCenter program, expanding in May to some baseball play-by-play work.
 On October 6, 2020, he again resigned from ESPN to start a political commentary program on his YouTube channel.
 On August 1, 2022, Olbermann relaunched Countdown with Keith Olbermann as a daily podcast with iHeartRadio.
-It is described as a news-driven show featuring his trademark "Special Comment" political analysis, "The Worst Persons in the World" segment, and readings from the works of humorist James Thurber.
+It is described as a news-driven show featuring his trademark political analysis and "The Worst Persons in the World" segment.